CARAMIREZHER/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Measurement of GBV
-  - Measurement of SRH
   - Latin American demographics
   - Indigenous population
-  - Gaps in measuring the SDGs
   - Demography and public policy
   - Sampling design
   - Multivariate analysis